iankberry/use-element-watcher/README.md

 A function that accepts an element (via an object or selector string) and callbacks that will be emitted when the element is watched/unwatched on the page.
 It is recommended that you call this function on each render to maintain the element reference if it is re-created in the DOM.

 #### unWatchAll `function`
 A function that unwatches all elements registered with `watchElement`.
 The `onUnwatch` callback function will be emitted for each watched element when this is called.
+This function is also called when the component unmounts.

 ### Callback types